Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Ablation Study

 \subsubsection{Effect of Noise Formation Components}

-We conduct an ablation study by synthesizing training pairs with each component removed at a time and training all networks under same settings.
-Quantitative results are reported in \Cref{tab:ablation_noise}, with representative visual comparisons in \Cref{fig:ablation_vis}.
-Specifically, removing $N_{\rm phot}$ yields higher photometric similarity to the calibrated targets; however, this comes with larger background dispersion.
-The increased NMAD and STD suggest that the model overfits to the persistent stochastic fluctuations embedded in the calibrated reference rather than learning to suppress them.
-This failure mode is consistent with \Cref{fig:ablation_vis}, where the model trained without $N_{\rm photon}$ leaves stronger residual noise.
-Hot pixels and high-energy particle events are sparse and vary with observing conditions, and they may be absent in individual exposures.
-Always injecting $N_{\rm hot}$ during synthesis can introduce occasional outliers and slightly increase background scatter after denoising; however, the drawback is limited and these noise improves robustness to real impulsive artifacts.
-Across the remaining ablations, removing any other component consistently degrades performance, underscoring their necessity.
+We conduct ablation studies by synthesizing training pairs with each component removed at a time and training the networks under the same settings.
+Quantitative results are reported in \Cref{tab:ablation_noise}, with representative visual comparisons shown in \Cref{fig:ablation_vis}.
+Specifically, removing $\mathrm{PRNU}$, $N_{\rm phot}$, and $N_{\rm read}$ significantly reduces FLUX-SNR, leading to pronounced scientific artifacts in PSF flux recovery.
+These failure cases are consistent with \Cref{fig:ablation_vis}, where stronger residual noise remains in the restored results.
+In particular, $N_{\rm read}$ models fixed-pattern noise, which can substantially affect flux estimation when the pattern overlaps with mocked PSFs.
+Moreover, removing $N_{\rm hot}$ can produce lower noise levels on source-masked backgrounds, reflected by lower NMAD and STD; however, modeling such artifacts is still essential for optimal flux estimation, as it improves robustness to real impulsive corruptions.
+Across the remaining ablations, removing any component consistently degrades performance, underscoring the necessity of the full noise formation model.